 “People are going to offer you a lot of things,” she said, suggesting that I make a list of my “five must-haves” and “three deal-breakers” and using those to sort through the noise on Tinder and OK Cupid.
 She cited a study that said that the biggest problem people have in dating is too many options.
 If you stick to what you’re looking for, you’re much more likely to find it, she explained.

-Call out: The biggest problem most people have dating online is too many options.
+The biggest problem most people have dating online is too many options.

 So, determined to be a very focused dating Goldilocks, I made my list … in the notes app on my phone, of course, so I could refer back to it when I was looking at profiles.